 Where I get into trouble is when I feel like taking a taxi from the airport after a long flight — since I’m tired and have luggage.
 However, most airport taxi rides will cost €30-€70 so it’s a real budget killer when compared to the €2-€5 public transportation option.

-Another thing to watch out for are taxi scams — which are most common in southern and eastern Europe.
-These scams can generally be avoided with Uber/Lyft but not all countries/cities allow ride share companies.
+Another thing to watch out for is taxi scams — which are most common in southern and eastern Europe.
+These scams can generally be avoided with Uber/Lyft but not all countries/cities allow ride-share companies.

 Note: Only use taxis that are officially licensed taxis.
 There are plenty of “car services” that say they’re a taxi but they’re actually a private car and they can legally charge any rate they feel like.

 I’m a huge fan of train travel and the Europeans truly know what they’re doing.
 In fact, I’d gladly pay a little extra for the train than have to deal with the hassle of air travel.
 Luckily, there are many ways to save on train tickets.

 Book High-Speed Trains Early

 As a general rule, high-speed trains are cheapest when booked as early as possible and get gradually become more expensive as the departure date approaches.
 If you book last-minute you’ll pay a premium.